Are large language models superhuman chemists?: Results and Discussion

-\paragraph{\enquote{Tiny} subset} It is important to note that a smaller subset of the corpus might be more practical for routine evaluations.\autocite{polo2024tinybenchmarks} For instance,~\textcite{liang2023holistic} report costs of more than \$10,000 for \gls{api} calls for a single evaluation on the widely used \gls{helm} benchmark.
-To address this, we also provide a subset ( 209 \unskip questions) of the corpus that was curated to be a diverse and representative subset of the full corpus in which topics are more balanced than in the complete corpus (see \Cref{sec:subset-selection} for details on the curation process).
-We also used this subset to seed the web application for the human baseline study.
+\paragraph{\chembenchmini} It is important to note that a smaller subset of the corpus might be more practical for routine evaluations.\autocite{polo2024tinybenchmarks} For instance,~\textcite{liang2023holistic} report costs of more than \$10,000 for \gls{api} calls for a single evaluation on the widely used \gls{helm} benchmark.
+To address this, we also provide a subset (\chembenchmini, 236 \unskip \unskip questions) of the corpus that was curated to be a diverse and representative subset of the full corpus.
+While it is impossible to comprehensively represent the full corpus in a subset, we aimed to include a maximally diverse set of questions and a more balanced distribution of topics and skills (see \Cref{sec:subset-selection} for details on the curation process).
+Our human volunteers answered all the questions in this subset.